Vietnam Championship Series: 2024 – Match fixing scandal and final tier 1 season

 With 2024 Summer being the last season of VCS in Tier 1, GAM Esports won the title and, along with Vikings Esports, entered the 2024 League of Legends World Championship.
 GAM reached the Swiss Stage, while Vikings were eliminated in the play-ins.
 When the teams for the new league, the League of Legends Championship Pacific (LCP), were announced, GAM was announced as a partner team with Riot Games while Vikings Esports (as merit slot) and Team Whales joined as guests.
 In December, Team Whales formed a joint venture with Team Secret, renaming to Secret Whales for the inaugural LCP season.

 2025 – Back to Tier 2

 Out of the remaining teams in VCS' final Tier 1 season, only Team Flash chose to stay, with all other members opting to leave in one way or another.
 MGN Blue and CERBERUS Esports left the game altogether, while GAM Esports, Vikings Esports, and the newly formed Secret Whales, joined the LCP.

 On 14 January 2025, the VCS announced its new format to accompany the transition back to Tier 2 league.
 The winning team of the new Final Round will join an LCP Promotion Tournament, competing for the chance to be promoted to the LCP for the following year.

+However, before the Final Round, due to financial issues and unclear opportunities for promotion, Spring winner Hyper Vortex decided to disband.
+Spring runner-up Team Flash was chosen to replace Hyper Vortex for this Finals' slot, but decided to disband too.
+Final Round's winner Saigon Dino, could not have two main players due to visa issues in Taiwan, had to play with two Korean stand-in players and lost to MGN Viking Esports in LCP Promotion, then also disbanded.